thegeeklab/hugo-geekdoc/exampleSite/content/usage/configuration.md

 # Set true to hide page or section from side menu (file-tree menu only)
 geekdocHidden: true

+# Add an anchor link to headlines
+geekdocAnchor: true
 ```

 {{< /tab >}}